26 December 2010

 But if we think there was no difficulty or conflict in this Holy Family we fool ourselves and misunderstand the gospels.
 Is it not easy to understand the confusion and justifiable anger of Mary and Joseph after having found Jesus, lost for three days and they asked him what he was up to?
 Then getting an answer that was mysterious to say the least.
 Did he not have enough sensitivity to understand the anguish and near terror of his parents whilst he was lost?
 When he gave up his secure job as a carpenter and decided to become a wandering preacher can we not imagine Mary really having difficulty with that decision?
 Would it not be the same for any one of us with a son or daughter who gives up a very good job to work as a volunteer in a poor African country with no guarantee of a job on their return.
 Add to that all the difficulties and dangers that volunteer workers undergo in a foreign country and culture etc.

 At the very beginning of his life, Jesus with Mary and Joseph had to flee to Egypt, so he would also have experienced the lot of the millions of refugees having to flee their country we see on our TVs these days.
 These are just a couple of examples to show life was not always a bed of roses for this Holy Family and seemingly they weren’t always on the same wavelength.
-These days we also see on our TVs Arab and Jewish parents weeping on learning of a son or a loved one being killed in that terrible conflict in the Holy Land and neighbouring countries.
+These days we also see on our TVs Arab and Jewish parents weeping on learning of a son or a loved one being killed in that terrible conflict in the Holy Land.
 Can we not see Mary equally shattered as she stood at the foot of the cross?

 Today more than ever, the family is under tremendous attack because the Evil One knows that it is the very basis of society.
 What a great responsibility for all of you who are parents.
 You are the first and most important teachers and models in the lives of your children.
 Your vocation is no less important than that of a priest, religious or lay person.
 It is just a different way of responding to your baptismal calling.